-For further guidance on any of the above please contact the Principal.
+For further guidance on any of the above please contact the Executive Headteacher

-Stage One: Complaint Heard by Staff Member/Principal/Chair of Governors
+Stage One: Complaint Heard by Staff Member/Executive Headteacher/Chair of Governors

 It is in everyone’s interest that complaints are resolved at the earliest possible stage.
 The experience of the first contact between the complainant and the school can be crucial in determining whether the complaint will escalate.
 To that end, if staff are made aware of the procedures, they know what to do when they receive a complaint.